 12. Roasted Pumpkin Puree

-Your little one can eat this Roasted Pumpkin Puree recipe plain, or mixed with other fruits and vegetables, for a delicious baby food that’s packed with nutrition.
+Your little one can eat this Roasted Pumpkin Puree plain or mixed with other fruits and vegetables for a delicious baby food that’s packed with nutrition.

 13. Easy Roasted Pumpkin

 Roasted pumpkin is a delicious meal the whole family will enjoy.
 If you have a little one, this Roasted Pumpkin recipe is a great first food.
 Once the pumpkin is roasted and soft, you can cut it into spears that an older baby can pick up and eat all by themselves.
 Adults can enjoy this same roasted pumpkin as a side with dinner—just add more salt and some spices after serving baby's portion.

 If you have a little applesauce lover at home, they’ll gobble up this Pumpkin Applesauce.
 This recipe combines applesauce with sweet, earthy pumpkin.
 All you need is a pumpkin and some apples, spices, and water to make this all-natural meal for your baby.

 15. Pumpkin and Oat Balls